International Health Alerts

 - When travelling abroad Zika is only one of a number of things to consider.
 A discussion with a medical provider prior to travel is strongly encouraged.

 - If you travel to a Zika area, protect yourself from mosquito bites by wearing long sleeves and pants, using insect repellants, permethrin, nets, air conditioning and screens.
-Learn more about prevention on the CDC website.
+Learn more about prevention and transmission of Zika virus on the CDC website.

 - If you have travelled to a Zika endemic country and you become ill within two weeks with fever, rash, joint ache, red eye, muscle pain or headache seek medical attention and mention your travel history.
 See below for additional information.